 As discussed above, alternative characterizations of the Notes for U.S. federal income tax purposes are possible.
 Should an alternative characterization, by reason of change or clarification of the law, by regulation or otherwise, cause payments on the Notes to become subject to withholding tax, we will withhold tax at the applicable statutory rate.
-The Internal Revenue Service has also indicated that it is considering whether income in respect of instruments such as the Notes should be subject to withholding tax.
+The Internal Revenue Service also has indicated that it is considering whether income in respect of instruments such as the Notes should be subject to withholding tax.
 We will not be required to pay any additional amounts in respect of such withholding.
 Prospective investors should consult their own tax advisors in this regard.

 Foreign Account Tax Compliance Act.
-The Foreign Account Tax Compliance Act (FATCA) will impose a 30% U.S. withholding tax on certain U.S.-source payments, including interest (and original issue discount), dividends, and other fixed or determinable annual or periodical gain, profits, and income (Withholdable Payments), if paid to a foreign financial institution (including amounts paid to a foreign financial institution on behalf of a holder), unless such institution enters into an agreement with the U.S. Treasury Department to collect and provide to the U.S. Treasury Department certain information regarding U.S. financial account holders, including certain account holders that are foreign entities with U.S. owners, with such institution or otherwise complies with FATCA.
+The Foreign Account Tax Compliance Act (FATCA) imposes a 30% U.S. withholding tax on certain U.S.-source payments, including interest (and original issue discount), dividends, and other fixed or determinable annual or periodical gain, profits, and income (Withholdable Payments), if paid to a foreign financial institution (including amounts paid to a foreign financial institution on behalf of a holder), unless such institution enters into an agreement with the U.S. Treasury Department to collect and provide to the U.S. Treasury Department certain information regarding U.S. financial account holders, including certain account holders that are foreign entities with U.S. owners, or otherwise complies with FATCA.
 In addition, the Notes may constitute a "financial account" for these purposes and thus be subject to information reporting requirements pursuant to FATCA.
 FATCA also generally imposes a withholding tax of 30% on Withholdable Payments made to a non-financial foreign entity unless such entity provides the withholding agent with a certification that it does not have any substantial U.S. owners or a certification identifying the direct and indirect substantial U.S. owners of the entity.
-Under certain circumstances, a holder may be eligible for refunds or credits of such taxes.
-We will not pay any additional amounts in respect of any FATCA withholding.
+Proposed Treasury regulations, on which taxpayers generally may rely pending finalization, eliminate the requirement of withholding on the gross proceeds from a sale or other disposition of financial instruments.
+However, if we determine withholding is appropriate with respect to the Notes under FATCA, we will withhold tax at the applicable rate and we will not pay any additional amounts in respect of any such FATCA withholding.
 Therefore, if such withholding applies, any payments on the Notes will be significantly less than what you would have otherwise received.
+Under certain circumstances, a holder may be eligible for refunds or credits of any such taxes.
 Foreign financial institutions and non-financial foreign entities located in jurisdictions that have an intergovernmental agreement with the United States governing FATCA may be subject to different rules.
 Prospective investors are urged to consult with their own tax advisors regarding the possible implications of FATCA on their investment in the Notes.